 According to PMI [6], a Work Breakdown Structure is a product-oriented group of project elements organizing and defining the overall scope of the project.
 For WBS elements, this article uses the term output in sense of the result of our work in the project, i.e. such work that is completed and approved for the project use.

 Responsibility Assignment Matrix is a tool for defining individual team members' responsibilities for different parts of project outputs/activities (work packages).

 Risk Register acts as a central repository for information about risks: especially probability, risk impact and others.
 It is a live document as during the project execution risks change, appear and fade.
 Risk is an uncertain event that may occur and influence (usually in a negative way) the execution or objective of the project.

 Issue Log is a list of open points and problems that need to be dealt with during the project realization.
 These are problems and activities to be solved above the framework of planned tasks.
 Such open issues must be recorded, prioritized, assigned to a responsible person and set a deadline for solution.

 The system dynamics tools and methodology help us evaluate projects development both retrospectively as well as to the future.
-The project development simulation may be applied as a strong tool for the prediction of project success.
-However, it requires a good knowledge of project management problems and a willingness to change thinking stereotypes.
 Sterman [9] suggests that models should not be used as a tool for strengthening critical arguments against the project development but as a tool for judgement improvement and as an aid for further project manager's decision-making process.
 The system dynamic modelling usually starts by designing a mental model that may be converted into causal feedback loop diagrams.
 Such models are descriptive, flexible, yet not sufficiently exact.
-Another problem could be their ambiguous interpretation.
+Another problem could be their ambiguous interpretation [10].